tpaternina/tpaternina.github.io/_posts/feeling_throughout_fs_course.md

 - At this point the variety of ways to define functions starts being a bit confusing.
 Functions inside objects (or methods) can be defined as function assignmets, as arrow functions, and with the functionName() syntax.
 However, they cannot be used interchangeably in all contexts: arrow functions are incompatible with the this object, as they use the global this within their scope!
 - also privacy is kind of weird.
 It's a fair solution to go by convention, but should we trust what others (or even ourselves) do with the code?
 - getters and setters have yet another syntax different from other methods.
 I guess it's good to distinguish, but a bit confusing to call a method without parentheses.

+FRONT-END DEV

+1. THE INTERNET
+Cool,because I had vague notions from being an internet user.
+Concrete concepts explained several times to understand the main components of the internet and how browsers interact with servers.

+2. QUICK RVIEW OF THE LANGUAGES USED IN FRONT-END
+Felt weird because I read about javascript after completing a basic jvascript course.
+I know some html and css, but I think is gonna be useful to practice it and get some updates.

+3. HTML